My Apple/Mac Set-up

 In the Fall of 1993 I needed a computer for school and luckily had a Mac fanatic for a neighbor.
 The moment he discovered I was looking he pointed me in the right direction and I've been a Mac guy ever since.
 I used my first Mac, a Color Classic II named Murray nearly everyday until 1997 when it had become obvious that the old guy, who had handled the basic text of the 1993 internet, would not be able to cope with the modern internet.
 The iddy biddy hard drive did not have enough space for much of anything not to mention the memory or processor.
 There was no way I was going to keep up with web browsers and other modern software.
 So I tucked Murray into a closet and upgraded to a new Mac.
 (Yes, I've named most of my Macs and yes some of us were on the net back then, some even earlier!)

-My iPad is the Air 2*, my main apps are Safari, Newsify, Messages, Slack, Numbers, Transmit, Reminders, Notes, Kindle and iBooks.
+Other apps that see daily use are Safari, Newsify, Workflow, Messages, Slack, Numbers, Reminders, and Notes.
 As an amateur astronomer SkySafari gets alot of use along with Numbers for recording observations with the iPad that are later transfered to FileMaker Pro on the Mac.

-While I’m VERY happy with my standing desk and intend to continue working there much of the time, having a laptop is very helpful when I need to be away from my desk.
+I’m VERY happy with my standing desk and intend to continue working there when my work requires a Mac.

-For entertainment I use an Apple TV that get 3+ gig of video/music content from my 2012 MacMini which does double duty as my iTunes server.
+For entertainment I use an Apple TV that gets 3+ gig of video/music content from my 2012 MacMini.
 Media is stored on an WD My Book 4 TB drive.